memgraph/docs/docs/reference-guide/deployment/docker.md

         - mg_etc:/etc/memgraph
       ports:
         - "7687:7687"
+        - "7444:7444"
+      entrypoint:
+        [
+          "/usr/lib/memgraph/memgraph",
+          "--log-level=TRACE",
+        ]
 volumes:
   mg_lib:
   mg_log:
   mg_etc:
 ```

 The port `7687` is used for communication with Memgraph via Bolt protocol.
+We
-We specified three useful volumes:
+specified three useful volumes:
-- `mg_lib` - directory containing data which enables data persistency
+- `mg_lib` - directory containing data that enables data persistency
 - `mg_log` - directory containing log files
 - `mg_etc` - directory containing the configuration file

 The exact location of the local directories depends on your specific setup.

+[Configuration settings](/reference-guide/configuration.md) can be changed by
+adding the `entrypoint`.
+You first need to add `/usr/lib/memgraph/memgraph` and
+then the configuration setting you'd like to change.
+In the above example, you
+can see how to set `--log-level` to `TRACE`.
+Since MAGE library is included in
+this image, you can use the available graph algorithms.

 ## Docker Compose for Memgraph image